 - the work conforms to the legal requirements of the country in which it was carried out, and to accepted international ethical standards, including those relating to conservation and animal welfare, and to the journal's policy on these matters (see 'Animal Welfare and Legal Policy' above).

 Manuscript Tracking Manuscripts under consideration can be tracked on Manuscript Central.
 Authors can track their manuscripts through the production process to publication online and in print using Author Services.
 Authors will receive an e-mail with a unique link that enables them to register and have their article automatically added to the system, so please ensure that a working and monitored e-mail address is provided.
-Visit the Wiley-Blackwell Author Services page for more details on online production tracking, tips on article preparation and submission, and more.
+Visit the Wiley Author Services page for more details on online production tracking, tips on article preparation and submission, and more.

 Journal guidelines are available by clicking the Instructions & Forms tab on the ScholarOne Manuscript submission page.
 Further technical details are available from the publisher at http://authorservices.wiley.com/bauthor/suppmat.asp.
 All supporting information should be submitted online with the initial submission of the manuscript.
 Supporting information is subject to peer review along with the manuscript.

 Pre-submission English-language Editing Authors for whom English is a second language may wish to consider having their manuscript professionally edited before submission to improve the English.
 There are a number of resources available for professional language editing for scientific papers.
 Our publisher Wiley will also provide this service for a fee.
 All services are paid for and arranged by the author, and use of one of these services does not guarantee acceptance or preference for publication.

 Manuscript Style and Formatting